LocalTweets to LocalHealth: A Mental Health Surveillance Framework Based on Twitter Data: Results

 \textbf{Set-3: Effect of data availability.} In this set of experiments, we investigate the impact of varying data availability on the performance of the models.
 Performance trends for both models, GPT-3.5 and RoBERTa-base, reveal valuable insights.

 Contrary to our expectations, we observed a slight declination in the F1-score when we augmented the 2015 data with the data from 2016 to 2018 for developing the model, refer to Figure \ref{fig:exp_3_data_reduction}.
 The declination is 0.0036 for GPT3.5 and 0.0127 for RoBERTa-base.
 This unexpected dip may be attributable to the possibility that Twitter posts in 2015 may not accurately represent the population MH status in 2019.
 Interestingly, we found that RoBERTa (with an F1-score of 0.7042) outperforms GPT-3.5 (F1-score: 0.6406) when only 2018 data is available to develop the model.
 In other cases, when more data is available, GPT-3.5 presents as a better choice of tweet encoder.
+To this end, we compared the statistical properties of RoBERTa-base and GPT-3.5.
+We observe a higher variance in the encodings taken from the RoBERTa model and speculate that the more spread out data potentially helps LocalHealth model to detect underlying patterns for MH prediction (refer to Appendix \ref{appendix:longitudinal_properties}).

 \textbf{Set-4: Spatial extrapolation capabilities.} In this set of experiments, distinct from the forecasting task in previous iterations, our focus shifts to predicting MH outcomes for unreported neighborhoods (BGs).
 Opposed to the findings of Set-3 experiments (forecasting task), we observe that more data is always beneficial for both, RoBERTa-base and GPT3.5, refer to Figure \ref{fig:extrapolation_for_unreported}.
 Because the proxy set of unreported BGs is never seen by the model, training on more data likely helps the model to find generalizing patterns.
 Similar to the findings of Set-3, we observe that for limited data availability, RoBERTa stands out as a superior choice of text encoder.
 In addition, we find RoBERTa to be more robust to changes in the data availability compared to GPT-3.5.
 The F1-score values for various data availabilities span over a narrow range of 0.0997 ($[0.6074, 0.7071]$) for RoBERTa, while the same range is almost double; 0.1915 ($[0.5376, 0.7291]$); for GPT-3.5 (Figure \ref{fig:extrapolation_for_unreported}).